MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/configure-applications.md

 For information about how these applications and services support the data protection service from Azure Information Protection, see [How applications support the Azure Rights Management service](applications-support.md).

-> [!IMPORTANT]
-> For information about supported versions and other requirements, see [Requirements for Azure Information Protection](requirements.md).
+For information about supported versions and other requirements, see [Requirements for Azure Information Protection](requirements.md).

 -   [Office 365: Configuration for online services](configure-office365.md)